-Review of We Will Rock You at 5th Avenue Theatre
+Review of We Will Rock You at 5th Avenue Theatre by Mobird

 Walking into the 5th Avenue Theatre, I thought that I would be sitting down for a concert with small bits of scripting between songs, so I was not ready at all for what I saw, and I was, quite literally, overwhelmed.
 Lights flashed, disco balls spun, and then the curtain rose, revealing a screen that carried a message of hope.
 By this point I was completely curious as to what would happen next, and I wasn’t disappointed.
 Swinging from one Queen tune to the next with witty quips, pop-culture references, sassy dancing, and fantastic set changes, I enjoyed myself and felt quite entertained by this take on one of the most classic, beloved bands in the history of rock and roll.